 After receiving feedback from the community, the design of the new playground is now complete.

 Construction of the mini bus drop-off bays and accessible car parking bays was completed in August 2021.
-Construction of the playground is scheduled to start early-2022 and be completed by mid to late-2022.
+Construction of the playground is underway and expected to be completed by mid to late-2022.